SuleimanFarah/sunpy/GSoC-2016-itachi_uchiha.md

 1. **Querying with Fido**

-   Currently the database uses client-specific queries like VSOClient().query to make a query for a specific client, in this case, VSO.
-Implement querying with Fido inside the database module.
-This means that a command like Database.query(attributes) will
+   Currently the `Database.query()` function supports querying inside the database only by using VSO attributes (although other “Database module” specific attributes such as `tag`, `star` etc. are supported).
+So, now in the first step of implementing Fido, `Database.query()` should support querying using Fido attributes.
+This will remove the constraint of being able to use only VSO attributes for searching data.

 2. **Adding with Fido**